alyons/ffrpg3.5/_ffrpg325/part1/character-building-example.md

 plus (AGI x 2), which comes out to 10.

 ### 08. Skills

+The character's Skills are the next thing to consider.
+Depending on their Job, characters will have a certain number of Skill Points to allocate between Skills chosen from the lists in Chapter Five.
+In general, Mage Jobs have the highest Skill Point totals, Warriors the lowest.
+All Skills are purchased at a rate of 1 Skill Point per 1 point of Skill Rating unless a character has an Aptitude towards the Skill Category in question, as explained below.
+Some Skills may also be double-cost, and require twice as many Skill Points to raise.
+All Skills purchased during character creation must have a minimum Rating of 20, and cannot exceed a Rating of 50.
+All Jobs must have at least one Weapon Skill at the minimum Rating of 20, and gain Awareness at a Rating of 30 at no cost to their Skill Points.
+Keep in mind that all of a character's Skills should be plausibly consistent with their background – it’d be hard to believe that a blacksmith’s son wouldn’t have had the time to pick up at least a few points in Crafting* or Repair.
+On the flipside, a foundling adopted and raised by roaming monsters would hardly have the opportunity or capacity to have learned Etiquette.

+#### SKILL APTITUDES

+A character's chosen Job will have its repercussions on their ability to learn certain types of Skills – it goes without saying, for instance, that a Fighter is able to pick up new weapons more easily than a Black Mage.
+In game terms, this is expressed through Skill Aptitudes.
+A Job's Skill Aptitude represents a group of Skills a character’s training is likely to put a heavier focus on.
+Skill Points put into a Skill belonging to a Category the character has an Aptitude to are spent at a rate of 1:2; that is to say, for every one Point spent, the Skill's Rating increases by 2.

+> **Generating a Character (12)**
+As a Blue Mage, Kumani has a Skill Aptitude for Wilderness Skills and 260 Skill Points to spend.
+Carl decides Kumani’s Skills should reflect her martial arts training as well as a generally more rough-and-tumble character capable of surviving in the wilds.
+For the former, he puts 15 Points apiece into Scavenge, Survival, and Swimming.
+As all three are Wilderness Skills, this raises each Skill’s Rating to 30, leaving Carl with another 215 Points to spend.
+To represent Kumani’s training and aptitudes as a brawler, he next takes Brawl at the maximum possible Rating at 50, plus Acrobatics at 40, Cooking at 30, and Intimidation at 40.
+This leaves 55 Points;
+to round off the selection, Carl takes two Skills to represent Kumani’s involvement with less savory elements: Escape at 25 and Streetwise at 30.

+#### LORES AND LANGUAGES
+In addition to the Skill Points allocated by the character’s Job, the character receives an additional 160 Points solely for purchasing the Scholastic Skills Lore* and Language*.
+This represents the character’s ‘knowledge base.'
+The character also gains Common Tongue at a Rating of 50, regardless of any other Lore* and Language* Skills purchased; this does not decrease the available quantity of Skill Points.

+> **Generating a Character (13)**
+Now Carl selects Kumani’s Lore* and Language* Skills.
+50 Points are spent on obtaining a Skill Rating of 50 in Bahsa Mithra – enough to give Kumani a comfortable level of proficiency to complement her Common Tongue.
+This leaves Carl with a further 110 Points.
+30, 50 and 30 Points are spent on the Lore*s Blue Magic, Martial Arts and World Lore respectively, rounding off Kumani’s Skill selection in the process.

+#### DEFERRING SKILL SELECTION

+Under normal circumstances, any Skill Points not spent during character creation do not carry over into the game proper, and are lost if left unspent by the time the character is finished.
+However, if the players find themselves struggling to come up with a Skill set that suits their characters, the GM may wish to allow them to start FINAL FANTASY – THE ROLEPLAYING GAME 32 the game with a minimal selection and choose the rest of their Skills during the course of the game.
+Make a note of how many Points the character had for conventional Skills, Lore*, and Language* when the game started.
+At any point during the game, the player can declare that they have background in a given Skill, and spend some of their ‘stock’ of Points to obtain the Skill at a Rating of 20 or higher.
+Ideally, this should be done in a fashion that reveals a little more about the character – a quick aside like “Didn’t you know I was an expert fisherman when I was younger?”
+These points can also be spent on Skills gained through revelation, as described further on.
+Note that Points gained by deferring Skill selection cannot be spent on raising Skills upon gaining a Level – they are exclusively to be used on acquiring new Skills.

 ### 09. Magic

 _You can ignore this section if your character doesn't have access to magic._

+Not every Job can cast Spells, and not all spellcasting Jobs actually start the game with the ability to use magic.
+Characters with a Job that has the ability to cast Black, White, Red, or Time Magic begin with three Level 1 Spells chosen from the appropriate Spell lists in Chapter 8.
+Due to the non-linear progression of Blue, Spellblade, Summon, and Call Magic, characters with access to these schools of spellcasting generate their starting Spells in a slightly different fashion.
+Rather than choose a set number of Spells, Blue Mages may choose any number of appropriate Spells from the lists given in Chapter 8, provided that their combined MP Costs do not exceed the character's starting MP value.
+It is additionally recommended that no one Spell in the starting selection cost more than 15 MP.
+Magic Knights begin with one Element Strike spell and one Status Effect spell chosen from the level 1 Spell effects.
+Summoners begin the game with one Summon – either Valefor, Lakshmi, Remora, Ifrit, Ramuh, or Shiva, as per the player’s choice.
+Callers may choose from only Valefor, Lakshmi, or Remora, and additionally gain two Level 1 Spells chosen from the appropriate Spell lists.

+> **Generating a Character (14)**
+As a Blue Mage, Kumani can select up to 21 MPs' worth of Spells from the Blue Magic list.
+Carl chooses Goblin Punch (1 MP), Choco Ball (6 MP), Red Feast (6 MP), and Leap (8 MP) for a round 21.

 ### 10. Inventions

 _You can ignore this section if you did not create and engineer._

+Characters with the Engineer Job finish character creation by assembling a single Invention using the rules in Appendix I. The player can use up to 100 Gil worth of Parts without dipping into their own pockets; if the final Invention costs more than 100 Gil, the difference is paid from the character's starting Gil.
+Parts used in the starting Invention are subject to the same Availability restrictions as any other equipment purchased during character creation

 ### 11. Traits